Caching in Yii2 and speed comparisons

 Conclusion and Final Thoughts

-The response time difference is dismal when we use file and DB cache components but become very significant when we use Redis and Memcached.
+The response time difference is dismal when we use file and DB cache components but becomes very significant when we use Redis and Memcached.

-It is, therefore, recommended that you use Redis and Memcached when building large applications to improve on the speed.
+Therefore, it is recommended that you use Redis and Memcached when building large applications to improve speed.

-It is also important to choose the right caching system depending on the kind of applications you are developing.
-Caching should also be properly designed and tested during development to prevent serving your users with inconsistent data.
+It is also essential to choose the right caching system depending on the kind of applications you are developing.
+Caching should also be appropriately designed and tested during development to prevent serving your users with inconsistent data.